Skip to navigation Skip to content

 Share

-Rationale: Genes are known to play a role in determining who is susceptible to developing multiple sclerosis and may also influence the severity and course of the disease.
-People living with MS can make a difference in studies searching for these genes by donating their DNA from blood samples.
+Why Does This Matter?
+New research shows that more Black people are diagnosed with MS than previously thought and that they may have a different disease course.
+Genes are known to play a role in determining who is susceptible to developing MS and may also influence the severity and course of the disease.
 Identifying the exact location of MS genes could help determine who is at risk for developing the disease and may provide clues to its cause, prevention, and better treatment.
-Focusing on diverse ancestral groups such as African-Americans, Hispanic, and Northern Europeans, and searching for what is common and what is different in their DNA sequences may help identify the precise genetic variants that contribute to disease risk.
-Large numbers of participants, both affected and healthy controls, are needed to accelerate this research.

 Please note: this study cannot enroll international participants at this time.

-Contact: To participate or request additional information, please complete our brief intake survey.
+To participate or request additional information, please complete this brief intake survey.

 Clinical Research Coordinator